 Licensing Agreements: Licensing agreements are a must in terms of most intellectual property and an attorney can help you with them.
 An attorney can draw up contracts, make sure that both parties are getting a good deal, negotiate for you, and create the agreement with another party.
 If you’re not sure about the legalese involved with creating a licensing agreement, then a lawyer is actually a must.
-This is especially true if you are working with property that has the potential to make a great deal of money in terms of viewing or streaming rights, although smaller agreements, such as licensing to use a photo as a book cover, do not always require a lawyer.
+This is especially true if you are working with property that has the potential to make a great deal of money in terms of viewing or streaming rights, although smaller agreements, such as licensing to use a photo as a book cover, do not always require a lawyer in St. Louis.

 Defending Intellectual Property: If the defense or infringement of your intellectual property does make it all the way to court, an intellectual property attorney can defend you in court.
 This involves creating a case, going to court, and presenting that case the judge and jury, as well as researching and presenting information.
 Lawyers can handle most aspects of cases, both industrial and personal, which is ideal if you have no idea where to start.
 They can also defend you in case someone is claiming property infringement, and you disagree with their stance.
 If a case does go to court, then a lawyer will ensure that you get fair representation, although it does not guarantee that you will win the case.

 Intellectual property attorneys are becoming more and more important, especially with online material which is easy to infringe and copy.
 Whether you own a business, a large company, or are an artist with intellectual property, an attorney can ensure that it is registered as yours, that you get fair compensation when your property is used elsewhere, and that your trademarks are used appropriately.
-There are many reasons to hire an intellectual property attorney, including some not listed here, because they can help you with almost anything concerning intellectual property.
+There are many reasons to hire an intellectual property attorney in St. Louis, including some not listed here, because they can help you with almost anything concerning intellectual property.